E-therapy potentially offers all the benefits of conventional face-to-face counseling at a fraction of the cost.

 - Internet-based treatment was found to reduce panic, general anxiety levels, and fear of panicking for individuals with panic disorder (up to a week later) (Richards et al., 2006);

-- Olthius and colleagues (2016) present evidence suggesting that therapist-supported internet CBT has a similar effect to face-to-face therapy in decreasing anxiety; and
+- Olthuis and colleagues (2016) present evidence suggesting that therapist-supported internet CBT has a similar effect to face-to-face therapy in decreasing anxiety; and

 - Spek et al. (2007) suggested that e-therapy for anxiety may have more substantial results than e-therapy for depression, although they may be affected by the degree of counselor support each participant received.